Thursday, 30 October 2014

 Director: David Fincher

 This film unearths the secrets at the heart of a modern marriage.
 On the occasion of his fifth wedding anniversary, Nick Dunne reports that his beautiful wife, Amy, has gone missing.
-Under pressure from the police and a growing media frenzy, Nick's portrait of a blissful union begins to crumble.
+Under pressure from the police and a growing media frenzy, Nick's portrait of a blissful union begins to more »crumble.
 Soon his lies, deceits and strange behaviour have everyone asking the same dark question: Did Nick Dunne kill his wife?

 This is their official facebook page which shows their trailer on the left hand corner and features pictures/snap shots form the film.
 This is a good way of advertising a new movie as social media sites can attract many different audiences and promote the film, where people can also read reviews on what others who have seen it thought.